-Each student is required to submit a 2,000 to 3,000-word research paper with 2 images on a topic of interest to you.
+Each student is required to submit a 2,500 to 3,000-word research paper with 2 images with description on a topic of interest to you.
 The paper is to be submitted online via the myCR web site.
 Your information should come from your own observations, scientific articles on the subject, library and internet research.
+An outline is due the third week of the semester and is to be turned in online.
 No late work accepted.

->>>>>Projects submitted without references will not receive a grade<<<<<
+>>>>>Projects submitted without references will not receive a grade